 - Extensively renovated Twichell Auditorium in the newly named Zimmerli Performance Center, one of the most iconic performance venues in the South.

-In addition, Krista led Converse through the thoughtful, research-driven and collaborative process that resulted in one of its most transformative decisions: to change its name to Converse University and to add a coeducational residential college alongside the Converse College for Women and its International College, all beginning in the fall of 2021.
+In addition, Krista led Converse through the thoughtful, research-driven and collaborative process that resulted in one of its most transformative decisions: to add a coeducational residential college in fall of 2020, to change its name to Converse University on July 1, 2021 and establish the Converse College for Women and its International College in the fall of 2021.